Great Palm Island: 1985–2020: Palm Island "Stolen Wages" Case

 Following this case, the government settled 5,729 claims with a single payment of under the Award Wages Process, established in May 1999, to Indigenous people employed by the government on Aboriginal reserves between 1975 and 1986 (the date their policy of paying below-award rates to Indigenous people officially ended).

-In July 2019, it was announced that the Queensland Government had agreed to a settlement million to a group of about 10,000 Aboriginal and Torres Strait Islander people, who had launched a class action filed 2016 in the Federal Court of Australia.
+In July 2019, it was announced that the Queensland Government had agreed to a million settlement to a group of about 10,000 Aboriginal and Torres Strait Islander people, who had launched a class action filed 2016 in the Federal Court of Australia.
 Their claim argued that the Queensland Government "breached the trust of Aboriginal people by failing to protect their money".

 1999: Guinness Book of Records controversy

 The 1999 edition of the Guinness Book of Records brought international attention to Palm Island when it named the island "the most violent place on earth outside a combat zone".
 To support this claim it stated statistics such as a murder rate 15 times higher than that of the entire state of Queensland, a life expectancy of 40 years, the highest rate of youth suicide per capita in the world, and a total of 40 suicide fatalities over a period of only five years.

 The Australian newspaper hypothesised that the Guinness Book of Records statement was based on an article in a London newspaper.
 The article from The Sunday Times stated that Palm Island had one of the highest crime rates in the world and that "boys ride bareback on horses through the near-derelict civic centre as infants ambush passing cars with slingshots."
 It referred to violence statistics and stated that "the white overseers" left the island in 1985, removing most of the island's assets and resources, only allowing a pub to remain.
 The Sunday Times claimed that up to 30 people live in each house, without sufficient drinking water.
 The figures were strongly disputed at the time by the Queensland Government, the Police Commissioner and the Palm Island Community Council.
 However, it was conceded by the Queensland Aboriginal Policy Minister, Judy Spence, that Palm Island "can be violent at times", particularly for women and children, but that the situation was being improved.